aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to MHTML via C++ or Online App" h2="PPSX  to MHTML File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format and is used to store slideshows.
+The MHTML (MIME HTML) format is a web page archive format used to combine resources such as HTML, images, and other files into a single file.
+It is used to save webpages for offline viewing and is supported by most web browsers.
+Converting PPSX to MHTML can be useful for archiving presentations or for viewing them offline.

+<h2>How Aspose.Total Helps for PPSX to MHTML Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to MHTML within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MHTML.
+Aspose.Total for C++ is a suite of APIs that enables developers to work with a wide range of file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPSX to MHTML.
+By using Aspose.Slides for C++, you can export PPSX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to MHTML.
+This process can be completed in two simple steps.
+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to work with a wide range of file formats, making it an ideal choice for developers who need to convert PPSX to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}